 Trust Sarah Coonan, Liberty’s buying director and resident bathscaper, to have all the tips and tricks for elevating bathtime

 You may think you've already learnt how to run a bath.
 But if your current process involves little more than turning on the tap and throwing in a capful of bubble bath, then you’re missing a trick.
-You see, in this day and age, when opportunities for hour-long soaks are so few and far between, why wouldn’t you choose to make the experience all the more indulgent?
-That’s the life motto of buying director and long-time bathscaping aficionado, Sarah Coonan, at least.
+You see, in this day and age, when opportunities for hour-long soaks are so few and far between, why wouldn’t you choose to make it a far more indulgent beauty experience?
+That’s the life motto of Managing Director and long-time bathscaping aficionado, Sarah Coonan, at least.

 Test the Waters

 So, how is it done?
 The first job is nailing the temperature, a factor that’s as personal as how you take your tea.
 “Super-hot for me,” admits Coonan.
 “I find being immersed in hot water really relaxing.
 I have a cast iron roll top bath so it keeps the heat for ages.”
 As lovely as that sounds, don’t push yourself if your limbs can’t handle the heat; the goal is to find the optimum temperature so you’ll want to stay submerged for as long as possible.